Azerbaijan: Media and cinema

 The film industry in Azerbaijan dates back to 1898.
 Azerbaijan was among the first countries involved in cinematography, with the apparatus first showing up in Baku.
 In 1919 a documentary The Celebration of the Anniversary of Azerbaijani Independence was filmed on the first anniversary of Azerbaijan's independence from Russia, 27 May, and premiered in June 1919 at several theatres in Baku.
 After the Soviet power was established in 1920, Nariman Narimanov, chairman of the Revolutionary Committee of Azerbaijan, signed a decree nationalizing Azerbaijan's cinema.
 This also influenced the creation of Azerbaijani animation.

 In 1991, after Azerbaijan gained its independence from the Soviet Union, the first Baku International Film Festival East-West was held in Baku.
 In December 2000, former President Heydar Aliyev signed a decree proclaiming 2 August to be the professional holiday of filmmakers of Azerbaijan.
-Today Azerbaijani filmmakers are again dealing with issues similar to those faced by cinematographers prior to the establishment of the Soviet Union in 1920.
-Once again, both choices of content and sponsorship of films are largely left up to the initiative of the filmmaker.
+Since the early 2020s, Azerbaijan-produced television series, such as Əqrəb Mövsümü (Scorpion Season), have experienced a notable rise in domestic and regional popularity, supported by improved production standards and broader genre diversity.